MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M06Lab01_PVA.md

 2. Collapse the **User Topics** section.

 3. Click to open the **Greeting** topic of the System Topics.
+You can also use the search box to **Search existing topics**.

 4. The greeting topic has 52 trigger phrases, click **Go to authoring canvas**.

-5. Go to the first message and replace it with **Hi, I’m a virtual agent.
-I can tell you about how COVID-19 spreads, how to protect yourself, preparing your home and family for COVID-19, symptoms, testing, and more.**
+5. Go to the first message and replace it with `Hi, I’m a virtual agent.
+I can tell you about how COVID-19 spreads, how to protect yourself, preparing your home and family for COVID-19, symptoms, testing, and more.`

 6. Click **Save**.